 Early Life

-Tony Xu was born Xu Xun in Nanjing, China, in either 1983 or 1984.
-At the age of four, he immigrated to the United States with his parents.
-They settled in Champaign, Illinois.
-His mother, a doctor in China, faced challenges in practicing medicine in the U.S. and later opened acupuncture and medical clinics in the San Francisco Bay Area.
-His father was a professor in China and studied aerospace engineering.
-Xu worked at a young age, washing dishes in the restaurant where his mother worked.
+Tony Xu was born Xu Xun in Nanjing, China, in 1983 or 1984.
+At the age of four, he immigrated to the United States with his parents, settling in Champaign, Illinois.
+His mother, Julie Cao, was a doctor in China who later opened acupuncture and medical clinics in the San Francisco Bay Area.
+His father was a professor.

 Rise to Success